uber/statsrelay/README.md

 instances on each server, and you'd likely have more repeated lines to assign more virtual shards to each statsd instance.

-Internally statsrelay assigns a zero-indexed virtual shard to each line in the file; so 10.0.0.1:8128 has virtual shards 0 and 1, 10.0.0.2:8128 has virtual shards 2 and 3, and so on.
+Internally tugboat assigns a zero-indexed virtual shard to each line in the file; so 10.0.0.1:8128 has virtual shards 0 and 1, 10.0.0.2:8128 has virtual shards 2 and 3, and so on.

 To do optimal shard assignment, you'll want to write a program that looks at the CPU usage of your shards and figures out the optimal distribution of shards.
-How you do that is up to you, but a good technique is to start by generating a statsrelay config that has many virtual shards evenly assigned, and then periodically have a script that finds which actual backends are overloaded and reassigns some of the virtual shards on those hosts to less loaded hosts (or to new
+How you do that is up to you, but a good technique is to start by generating a tugboat config that has many virtual shards evenly assigned, and then periodically have a script that finds which actual backends are overloaded and reassigns some of the virtual shards on those hosts to less loaded hosts (or to new